MadhavPillai07/Digital-Literacy-Project/task-2-portfolio/reflection_notes.md

 # Task 2: Student Digital Portfolio - Reflection Notes

 ## 📌 Overview
-As a Student Digital Ambassador, I have established a professional digital presence on platforms key to the AI & ML community.
+As a Student Digital Ambassador, I have established a professional digital presence on platforms key to the Computer Science community.
 This folder contains evidence of my profiles on LinkedIn, GitHub, and Kaggle.

 ## 🔗 Professional Profiles